How to View Docker Container Logs - A Complete Step-by-Step Guide (2026)

 Global Configuration

-Configure default logging behavior in /etc/docker/daemon.json:
+Configure default logging behaviour in /etc/docker/daemon.json:

 {